What to Research Before a Job Interview

 Tools and Resources to Speed Your Research

 If your timeline is tight or you want one-on-one help translating research into a clear interview strategy, many professionals find a short coaching conversation helpful when they’re preparing for a pivotal interview.
-Booking a free discovery call can help you build a personalized roadmap focused on your career and mobility goals.
+Booking a free discovery call can help you build a personalised roadmap focused on your career and mobility goals.

 Post-Interview: Using Research to Follow Up and Evaluate Offers